15 November . 2023

 McKinney’s Home for the Holidays

 On Sat., Dec.
-3, Frisco’s Merry Main Street event begins at 3:30 p.m. with the Santa & Friends Parade and a Holiday Gift Market with food vendors.
-Later, choirs from Frisco elementary schools will perform and the unique Kid’s Holiday Store will open.
-This store is stocked with gifts for kids from ages 4 to 12, donated by sponsors.
-Shoppers purchase tickets online to reserve a 20-minute shopping experience, where kids can choose two gifts with the help of Santa’s elves.
-The City Tree Lighting Ceremony is at 6 p.m., with festivities continuing until 8 p.m.
+2, Frisco’s Merry Main Street event begins at 3 p.m. with the Santa & Friends Parade and a Holiday Gift Market with food vendors.
+At 3:30, choirs from Frisco elementary schools perform on three stages.
+The City Tree Lighting Ceremony is at 6 p.m., with festivities continuing until 7:30 p.m.

 Frosty 5K and Merry Mile

 On Sat., Dec.
-3, enjoy a festive fun run and help raise funds for the City of Frisco’s Parks and Recreation Department’s SOAR scholarships, which help qualified residents participate in recreation programs and special events.
+2, enjoy a festive fun run and help raise funds for the City of Frisco’s Parks and Recreation Department’s SOAR scholarships, which help qualified residents participate in recreation programs and special events.
 The Frosty 5K and Merry Mile starts in downtown Frisco and weaves through the historic Main Street and plaza area.
 Join the fun and feel good about indulging in those extra holiday treats!
-If one holiday run isn’t enough, there’s also the Holly Jolly 5K and Fun Run in Allen on Dec.
-3.

 Homemade McKinney Rotary Club Christmas Parade of Lights

-“Christmas in Toyland” is the 2022 theme for the McKinney Rotary Club’s annual Parade of Lights, rolling out on Sat., Dec.
-10. This brilliant event is free to viewers, and entry fees paid by parade participants help support Rotary Club projects such as child health and improving basic education and literacy.
+“Christmas Movie Magic” is the 2023 theme for the McKinney Rotary Club’s annual Parade of Lights, rolling out on Sat., Dec.
+9. This brilliant event is free to viewers, and entry fees paid by parade participants help support Rotary Club projects such as child health and improving basic education and literacy.
 There will be a free trolley shuttle to the parade route in downtown McKinney.

 The Frisco Bowl